 • 1 teaspoon black pepper

-• 1 tablespoon brown sugar use coconut sugar to make paleo greens
+• 1 tablespoon brown sugar use coconut sugar to make Paleo greens

 • ¼ teaspoon crushed red pepper flakes